gregoriB/react-services/README.md

 [Example application](https://github.com/gregoriB/example-react-services-app)

 Provides a service injection decorator, and a `useService` hook to access the injected service.
-The hook allows access to observable values, methods, and getters/setters on the service.
+The hook allows access to service methods, getters/setters, and observable values.

 ## State management